delvinso/divvy-chicago/README.md

 `02_import.sql`

-###### c) Cleans the raw trip and station data and maps the station data onto community areas and census tracts
+###### c) Cleans the raw trip and station data and maps the station data onto community areas and census tracts.

 `03_tables_for_analyses.sql`

 ### Analyses

 SQL queries and analyses can be found in `analyses/`.

-4) 04_get_legs_routes.R

 #### Static Heat Map of Trips

-Additionally, if one wants to recreate the static heat map in ....., look at 04_get_legs_routes.R.
+Additionally, if one wants to recreate the static heat map, look at 04_get_legs_routes.R.

 ##### NOTE: This may cost $$$$ with the new pricing changes Google implemented with their Google Maps API mid-July 2018.
 May want to consider looking into OSRM as a free, open-source alternative.

 The legs can then be imported using `04_import_legs.sh`, making sure to run it from the top level directory of the repo or